Time to Read: 4 mins

-Contract positions hold many benefits for both employees and employers.
+Contract positions offer many benefits for both employees and employers.
 As companies leverage contractor expertise, the consultants gain diverse industry experience while earning top dollar.
-The number of contractors stands at a record high of 2.8 million people.
+Currently, the IRS shows that about 42% of the workforce are independent contractors or freelancers.
 So why should you consider joining this ever-growing group?

 Growth Opportunities and Experience

 Many full-time employees may argue that full-time roles offer more opportunities for growth.
 On the other hand, others feel that full-time roles do not always promote the intended growth, leaving workers feeing stagnant as they settle into their current positions.

 Contract work gives you the ability to constantly pursue the latest and greatest opportunities that come your way.
 About 90 percent of contractors noted they were satisfied with their employers.

 Although your time spent at a company may be more fluid with a contract role, you are ultimately growing your network and creating more opportunities for future growth.
 Approximately 90 percent of contractors admitted that their willingness to take on a contracted role made them more attractive to hiring managers.